Medically reviewed by

 Tryptophan & Sleep

-Your body needs tryptophan, an essential amino acid not naturally found in the body, to make proteins.
+To make proteins, your body needs tryptophan, an essential amino acid not naturally found in the body.
 Because our bodies don’t synthesize tryptophan, we need to consume it in our diets.

 Foods rich in tryptophan include fish, chicken, eggs, milk, peanuts, and other high-protein foods.